-The rationale is that \bar{X} and μ may not change much in the reduction step; most of the effect will be on the variance.
-The naive, ideal (reduce by median), and adjusted enrichment scores are compared in Supplementary Figure 4B,C. The ideal scores tend to be more conservative than the naive ones; GO:0019883 remains impressive with $z{ideal;ave} = 4.78$ and $z{ideal;sel} = 11.3$ (latter not shown).
-Globally the adjustment (4) is similar to the ideal score and it tends to be conservative.
-In the example category GO:0019883, $z{adjust;ave} = 3.84$ and $z{adjust;sel} = 5.3$.
+The rationale is that $\bar{X}$ and $\mu$ may not change much in the reduction step; most of the effect will be on the variance.
+The naive, ideal (reduce by median) and adjusted enrichment scores are compared in Supplementary Figure 4B, C. The ideal scores tend to be more conservative than the naive ones; GO:0019883 remains impressive with $z{\text{ideal:ave}} = 4.78$ and $z{\text{ideal:sel}} = 11.3$ (latter not shown).
+Globally, the adjustment (4) is similar to the ideal score and it tends to be conservative.
+In the example category GO:0019883, $z{\text{adjust;ave}} = 3.84$ and $z{\text{adjust;sel}} = 5.3$ .
 Thus, effective approximations accommodate the multiple probe sets per gene problem.
 In some cases it may be possible to select the most reliable probe sets from among the multiple probe sets associated with a gene.
 For example, a probe set showing high average intensity and high dynamic range across multiple tissue types may be better than one measuring near the background signal in most samples.
 We do not address the selection of probe sets in this paper, but if probe sets are selected for some genes, equation (4) could be applied to the selected probe sets.

-For further comparison we applied the SAFE procedure (Barry et al. 2005) to all 2761 GO categories using the original microarray data and EBNA1 expression data on all 31 tumor samples.
-We adopted the same category-level statistic in order to control the comparison.
-Specifically, gene-level Spearman correlations were transformed to ranks to be used as s_g values, and the category-level statistic \bar{X} was the average rank (ranks were relative to the 27,152 probe sets having some annotation).
+For further comparison, we applied the SAFE procedure [Barry, Nobel and Wright (2005)] to all 2761 GO categories using the original microarray data and EBNA1 expression data on all 31 tumor samples.
+We adopted the same categorylevel statistic in order to control the comparison.
+Specifically, gene-level Spearman correlations were transformed to ranks to be used as $s_g$ values, and the categorylevel statistic $\bar{X}$ was the average rank (ranks were relative to the 27,152 probe sets having some annotation).
 Results for GO:0019883 are summarized in Figure 3.
-Visually the category appears to have a preponderance of negative correlations with EBNA1 (Panel A), and this is supported by both statistical calibrations.
+Visually, the category appears to have a preponderance of negative correlations with EBNA1 (Panel A), and this is supported by both statistical calibrations.
 Yet random-sets and SAFE evaluate the significance of the same average-rank statistic rather differently.
 Compared to average ranks obtained on random, same-sized sets, the average rank for GO:0019883 is extremely unusual.
 Compared to the statistic we would compute on GO:0019883 if viral expression is not associated with host expression, the observed average rank is modestly significant.
 A similar pattern recurs for many categories (Supplementary Figure 5).
-The two calibration approaches agree broadly but differ substantially in their ranking of categories, which suggests that distinct enrichment signal is identified by the random-set approach.
+The two calibration approaches agree broadly but differ substantially in their ranking of categories, which suggests that the distinct enrichment signal is identified by the random-set approach.

-4 Averaging or selection?
-A theoretical comparison

-In the preceding case study we observed empirical characteristics of two randomset methods for scoring category enrichment.
+4. Averaging or selection?
+A theoretical comparison.
+In the preceding case study we observed empirical characteristics of two random-set methods for scoring category enrichment.
 The selection approach begins with a short list of extremely altered genes and asks if there is over-representation in the category.
-The averaging approach scores the category simply by averaging genelevel evidence across all genes in the category.
-The associated category Z scores exhibit some positive correlation but evidently they capture different components of the enrichment signal.
+The averaging approach scores the category simply by averaging gene-level evidence across all genes in the category.
+The associated category Z scores exhibit some positive correlation, but evidently they capture different components of the enrichment signal.
 Some theoretical findings are available which expose properties of the enrichment testing problem.

 Our findings are developed in the context of a generic mixture model, one that is structurally similar to models commonly described in the microarray literature.
 The model is presented in order to develop a comparison of category scoring methods.
 It is not used for the analysis of data per se, but it sheds light on an interesting phenomenon created by this two-level (gene/category) inference problem.
-We find that each category-scoring method has its own domain of superiority in the state-space of enrichment problems; neither is always preferred.
-The result is somewhat surprising since information is obviously lost in the selection approach and not so obviously lost by averaging evidence.
-The result is related to the debate in statistics about model selection versus model averaging.
+We find